-The following discussion applies only to a U.S. holder of our Common Stock.
-As used herein, a "U.S. holder" is a beneficial owner of our Common Stock that is a citizen or resident of the United States or a U.S. domestic corporation or that otherwise will be subject to U.S. federal income taxation on a net income basis in respect of the Common Stock.
+The following discussion applies only to a U.S. holder of Units, amortizing notes, purchase contracts or our common stock.
+As used herein, a "U.S. holder" is a beneficial owner of a Unit, a component of a Unit or a share of our common stock that is a citizen or resident of the United States or a U.S. domestic corporation or that otherwise will be subject to U.S. federal income taxation on a net income basis in respect of the Unit, component or share.